microsoft/pxt-arcade/docs/tutorials/pizza-party.md

 ---

 <br/>
 This **event** block triggers an action every time one of your Player sprites overlaps one of the projectile sprites.
-(Whenever a turtle overlaps the pizza.)
+(Whenever a character overlaps the pizza.)

 ```block
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Projectile, function (sprite, otherSprite) { })